BDC Hamburger Icon

 Employees can either pay for these services using a debit card or pay out of pocket and apply for reimbursement, which involves paperwork.

-Reimbursement-eligible services make it possible for the employee to work and pay for dependent care.
+Reimbursement-eligible services make it possible for the employee to work while covering dependent care expenses.
 Here are some examples of reimbursement-eligible services:

-• Application fees and deposits for care services (care must be furnished; otherwise, there is no reimbursement)
+• Application fees and deposits for care services (care must be provided; otherwise, there is no reimbursement)

 • Day care for children or adults